serialized-io/docs.serialized.io/apis/projections/event-handlers.md

 ### **setref**

-Marks a projection field as a reference which makes it searchable in the API.
+Marks a projection field as a reference which makes it filterable in the API.

 | Argument | Evaluated Type | Required |
 | :--- | :--- | :--- |